 can also help create tonal variation and bring additional warmth.’

 For very generously-sized rooms, whites can go even bolder.
-‘Larger rooms with extra space will accommodate deeper colors such as our Rolling Fog which will act as whites, pale colors which bring warmth to a room but displays little of their underlying subtle beauty’ says Little Greene’s Ruth Mottershead.
+‘Larger rooms with extra space will accommodate deeper colors such as Little Greene's Rolling Fog emulsion which will act as a white’ says Little Greene’s Ruth Mottershead.

 Of course, there are general white paint rules for specific spaces.
 Decorate spaces that need focus and concentration such as kitchens and offices in cool, blue or green-based whites such as Little Greene’s Loft White for brightness and to encourage alertness.
 ‘If you want to add a bit of color and avoid the room looking too stark, cooler whites will pair well with blue and green accents for a contemporary and clean feel’ adds Mottershead.

 Cool tones should be avoided in the bedroom and bathroom where relaxation is the focus – paint a calming room in warm white tones with a red, yellow or pink base such as Farrow & Ball’s Dimity or their White Tie emulsion to create a cozy, soothing feel.

 Don’t forget to consider the history and features of the room.
 ‘The shade of white you should choose will depend very much on the architecture of the building and its use,’ advises designer Tara Bernerd.
 ‘For example, in an apartment in London we chose a warm white with hints of stone that complemented concrete panels in the building, but we paired a villa in Ibiza with a lot of local stone with a linen white paint.’

 Choosing a white paint for the amount of light in a room